People's Republic of Kampuchea: Peace agreement

 Peace negotiations between the Vietnam-backed regime in Cambodia and its armed opposition groups had begun formally and informally after the mid-1980s.
 The negotiations were extremely difficult, for the Khmer Rouge stubbornly insisted in the dismantlement of the PRK/SOC's administration before any agreement could be reached, while the PRK/SOC leadership made it a point of excluding the Khmer Rouge from any future provisional government.
 Finally it would be outside historical events, in the form of the Fall of Communism and the ensuing collapse of Soviet support for Vietnam and the PRK, that would bring the PRK/SOC to the negotiating table.

 The haphazard efforts towards conciliation in Cambodia culminated in the Paris Agreements in 1991, in which United Nations-sponsored free and fair elections were scheduled for 1993.
-As a result, the Cambodia came under United Nations administration, with the establishment of the United Nations Transitional Authority in Cambodia (UNTAC) at the end of February 1992 which supervised the cease-fire and the ensuing general election.
+As a result, Cambodia came under United Nations administration, with the establishment of the United Nations Transitional Authority in Cambodia (UNTAC) at the end of February 1992 which supervised the cease-fire and the ensuing general election.
 The state was finally dissolved with the restoration of the Kingdom of Cambodia in September 1993.